 Many of the companies that used to make asbestos-containing products have now filed for bankruptcy.
 This section is to explain briefly how bankruptcies work and what they mean for your lawsuit.

 Bankruptcy is a complicated issue, no doubt.
-But rest assured, your mesothelioma and asbestos lawyers at Bergman Draper Ladenburg are well equipped to protect your interests with bankrupt asbestos companies.
+But rest assured, your mesothelioma lawyers at Bergman Draper Oslund are well equipped to protect your interests with bankrupt asbestos companies.
 We will answer any questions you may have until you are as comfortable with the process as possible.
 You can ask us a question here.